endeavouros-arm/images/README.md

 # Installation Instructions

-Review the Release images by clicking on the "Releases" button on the right side if this page. <br /> Select the appropriate Tag for your ARM device. <br />
+Review the Release images by clicking on the "Releases" button on the right side of this page. <br /> Select the appropriate Tag for your ARM device. <br />
 When you find the desired image Tag, click on it. <br />
 Using Raspberry Pi 5 as an example, there should be two files listed.  <br />